Residents fear catastrophe if a biodigester is built over the Kineton nuclear ammunitions store after Oxford blast

 Now those fighting a planning application to place a similar plant on fields between Tysoe and Kineton fear something similar could happen but with even worse consequences because of the proximity of the ammunition store.

-One resident said: “We've lived close to that for years, knowing that if there's an accident there, the explosion will be so massive that even Leamington will be taken out.”
+One resident said: “We've lived close to that for years, knowing that if there's an accident there, the explosion will be massive.”

 Campaigner Paul Roebuck of Oxhill, who runs the Stop Acorn Bioenergy Facebook page, said: “I’m hoping planners will insist on providing residents with reinforced glass for their windows.